 Contributions and Participant Accounts.
-Generally, a participant may elect to contribute to the Plan on a before-tax basis through payroll reduction an amount equal to from 1% to 50%, in whole percentages, of eligible compensation.
-Highly compensated employees of the Company, as defined by the Internal Revenue Code ("IRC"), are limited to contributing a maximum of 7% of their compensation.
-Effective October 1, 2013, the Plan also permits participants to make Roth 401(k) contributions to the Plan.
-Calendar year contribution amounts are subject to limits prescribed by the IRC.
+Generally a participant may elect to contribute to the Plan on a before-tax basis through payroll reduction an amount equal to from 1% to 50%, in whole percentages, of eligible compensation.
+In addition a participant may elect to contribute to the Plan on an after-tax basis through payroll deduction an amount equal to from 1% to 20%, in whole percentages, of eligible compensation, provided that the combination of before-tax and after-tax contributions does not exceed 50% of eligible compensation.
+Calendar year before-tax and after-tax contribution amounts are subject to limits prescribed by the Internal Revenue Code ("IRC") and the Plan, respectively.
 For the 2015 and 2014 Plan Years, the IRC before-tax contribution limits were \$18,000 and \$17,500, respectively.
-A participant may increase, reduce or suspend his or her contributions at any time by contacting Fidelity Institutional Retirement Services Co. ("FIRSCO").
+After-tax contributions are subject to limits set by the Plan and Section 402(g) of the IRC.
+A participant may increase the rate of, or reduce or suspend, his or her before-tax or after-tax contributions at any time by contacting the Plan's recordkeeper, Fidelity Institutional Retirement Services Company ("FIRSCO").

 The Plan allows for "catch-up contributions."
 The catch-up contribution provision allows certain employees to make before-tax contributions over and above the IRC and Plan limits.
-In order to be eligible to make catch-up contributions, employees must be at least 50 years of age before the end of the calendar year and must be contributing the IRC or Plan limit.
+In order to be eligible to make catch-up contributions, employees must be at least 50 years of age and must be contributing the IRC or Plan limit.
 The maximum catch-up contributions for the 2015 and 2014 Plan Years were \$6,000 and \$5,500, respectively.
-Catch-up contributions are not eligible for the Company matching contribution (as described below).
+Catch-up contributions are not eligible for the Employers' matching contribution (as described below).

-The Plan also accepts on behalf of any employee (i) the entire amount of cash received as a distribution from another qualified trust forming part of a plan described in Section 401(a) of the IRC or from a "rollover" individual retirement plan described in Section 408 of the IRC, but only if the deposit qualifies as a tax free rollover as defined in section 402 or (ii) a direct transfer from another plan qualified under Section 401(a) of the IRC.
-The Plan accepts after-tax rollover contributions.
+The Plan also accepts on behalf of any employee (i) the entire amount of cash received as a distribution from another qualified trust forming part of a plan described in section 401(a) of the IRC or from a "rollover" individual retirement plan described in section 408 of the IRC, but only if the deposit qualifies as a tax-free rollover as defined in section 402 or (ii) a direct transfer from another plan qualified under Section 401(a) of the IRC.
+The Plan accepts after-tax rollover contributions